GraphQLGuide/book/text/bg.md

 Then, when a user makes a request, this is what happens the first time:

-- The client asks DNS server: "Where is `ourdomain.com/foo`?"
+- The client asks DNS server: “Where is `ourdomain.com/foo`?”
-- The DNS server, which is run by our CDN, replies: "It's at `1.2.3.4`", which is the IP address of a nearby server run by the CDN.
+- The DNS server, which is run by our CDN, replies: “It’s at `1.2.3.4`”, which is the IP address of a nearby server run by the CDN.
 - The client connects to `1.2.3.4` and makes the request, saying: `GET ourdomain.com/foo`.
-- The `1.2.3.4` CDN server doesn't know what the `/foo` response should be, so it makes this request to our server: `GET ourapp.herokudns.com/foo`.
+- The `1.2.3.4` CDN server doesn’t know what the `/foo` response should be, so it makes this request to our server: `GET ourapp.herokudns.com/foo`.
 - The `1.2.3.4` CDN server forwards the response from our server to the client.
 - If the response from our server had an HTTP header that says `Cache-Control: max-age=60`, then the CDN caches it for 60 seconds.

 After the CDN caches it, during the next minute, here is what happens when other users make the same request:

-- The client asks DNS server: "Where is `ourdomain.com/foo`?"
+- The client asks DNS server: “Where is `ourdomain.com/foo`?”
-- The DNS server, which is run by our CDN, replies: "It's at `5.6.7.8`", which is the IP address of a nearby server run by the CDN.
+- The DNS server, which is run by our CDN, replies: “It’s at `5.6.7.8`”, which is the IP address of a nearby server run by the CDN.
 - The client connects to `5.6.7.8` and makes the request, saying: `GET ourdomain.com/foo`.
 - The `5.6.7.8` CDN server finds the `/foo` response in its cache, and sends it to the client.